When They Used What I Told Them Against Me

 The Isolation Trap

 When I tried to confide in my brother, he joined the pattern instead of helping me.
-That closed off my last potential ally within the family system and confirmed I had no safe place there.
+When family participates in the campaign against you, it closes off your last potential ally within the family system.

-This isolation is both a result of the campaign and a tool that perpetuates it.
+This isolation is both a result of the campaign and a tool perpetuating it.
 Your lack of support becomes evidence you’re the problem.
 Your inability to maintain relationships reinforces the narrative about you.

 I’m writing this 30 months into an active campaign against me.
 I lost family relationships, friendships, and business opportunities.
 An entire community turned.
-I still don’t have proof of who organized the recording or exactly what was shared.
+I don’t have proof of who organized the recording or what they shared.

 But I’m still here.
 I’m rebuilding.